Euro S50 Single Vanos

 Note: If valve cover can not be removed, double check valve cover 16 perimeter bolts and 4 center bolts have been removed.

-Lift up and remove valve cover from engine head.
+First , lift up and remove the valve cover from the engine head.

 Locate 4 center torx bolts on crankshaft pulley (mirror).